davidtwco/rfcs/text/0000-build-std.md

 Using different dependency versions for the standard library would invalidate the upstream testing of the standard library guaranteeing that the standard library works as expected for a target, per the target tier policy.
+In particular, some crates use unstable APIs when included as a dependency of the standard library meaning that there is a high risk of breakage if any package version is changed.

 Using the lockfile included in the `rust-src` component guarantees that the same dependency versions are used as in the pre-built standard library.
-As the standard library does not re-export types from its dependencies, this will not affect interoperability with the same dependencies of different versions used by the user's crate.
+As the standard library `crates.io` dependencies are private, it does not re-export types from its dependencies, this will not affect interoperability with the same dependencies of different versions used by the user's crate.

 Using the lockfile does prevent Cargo from resolving the standard library dependencies to newer patch versions that may contain security fixes.
-However, this is already true.
+However, this is already impossible with the prebuilt standard library.

 See
 [*Why vendor the standard library's dependencies?*][why-vendor-the-standard-librarys-dependencies]